Europe Emerges From Confinement, But Asia Infections Spike - UrduPoint

 Europe Emerges From Confinement, But Asia Infections Spike

-The mixed fortunes illustrated the high-wire act governments face across the globe as they try to get economies moving while keeping in check a pandemic that has now killed more than 280,000 people.
+The mixed fortunes illustrate the high-wire act governments face across the globe as they try to get economies moving while keeping in check a pandemic that has now killed more than 280,000 people and infected over four million.

-As Britain plotted a path to normality and France and Spain basked in a relaxation of restrictions, the Chinese city where the pandemic was born reported a second day of new cases after a month without sign of the virus.
+As France and Spain basked in a relaxation of restrictions and Britain plotted a path to normality, the Chinese city of Wuhan where the pandemic was born reported a second day of new cases after a month without a sign of the virus.

 And neighbouring South Korea announced its highest number of infections for more than a month driven by a cluster in a Seoul nightlife district.